 Courts disfavor agency decisions that do not contain reasoned explanations.
 See, e.g., Public Media Center, et al., v.
 F.C.C., 587 F.2d 1322, 1331 (D.C.
 Cir.
-1978) ("As this court has repeatedly emphasized, 'the failure of an administrative agency to articulate the reasons for a particular decision makes meaningful review of that

-Under LMS-M rules, including 47 CFR 90.350 (f), and associated Order decisions (as in part noted in the NPRM), the Commission decided that there must be at least two competing LMS-M licensed services in each licensed area.
-14 Under this rule, the A-block LMS-M licensee must be one of the competitors.
+1978) ("As this court has repeatedly emphasized, 'the failure of an administrative agency to articulate the reasons for a particular decision makes meaningful review of that decision impossible.' "); Tex Tin Corp. v.
+EPA, 935 F.2d 1321, 1324 (D.C.
+Cir.
+1991) ("Where the agency has failed to . . . explain the path that it has taken, we have no choice but to remand for a reasoned explanation for the conclusion.").
+Here, the Commission provided no explanation for its decision to grant the Progeny petition for rulemaking, in light of the contradictory evidence presented by Telesaurus in its response.
+In fact, by "terminating " the proceeding in light of the duration of time that has passed since the petition was filed, the Commission essentially disregarded the Telesaurus submissions entirely.
+Under LMS-M rules, including 47 CFR 90.350 (f), and associated Order decisions (as in part noted in the NPRM), the Commission decided that there must be at least two competing LMS-M licensed services in each licensed area.17 Under this rule, the A-block LMS-M licensee must be one of the competitors.
 Telesaurus, as Holder of the vast majority of the A-block LMS, thus stand as one of the LMS competitors in most of the nation.
 Telesaurus thus has a major stake in this NPRM, and no other entity can speak for it, since it is an independent entity from all other LMS licensees, and under FCC rules it must be a separate competitor.
-As the Bureau staff that put out this NPRM surely understand, Telesaurus could not
+As the Bureau staff that put out this NPRM surely understand, Telesaurus could not have more loudly and clearly opposed the suggestions made in the NPRM and the idea of any broad LMS-M NPRM on such premature, speculative basis.